 The great Andean mountain range splits into three chains as it traverses Colombia, resulting in a very high degree of endemism (70+ endemic bird species).
-Colombia is blessed with an extensive system of reserves that protect many of the rarest and most local of these species, and we will visit many of them on this tour.
-We will search for such legendary species as Yellow-eared Parrot and Gold-ringed Tanager, and newly described ones such as Chestnut-capped Piha and Parker’s Antbird.
-If you’re looking for a tour that highlights the best of the Andes and targets a slew of rare, localized species, then this is the trip for you.
+Colombia is blessed with an extensive system of reserves that protect many of these species, and we will visit many of them on this tour.
+Among the many targets on this tour are numerous spectacular birds including Buffy and Green-bearded Helmetcrests, Yellow-eared Parrot, White-mantled Barbet, Black-and-gold, Gold-ringed, and Multicolored Tanagers, Turquoise Dacnis, and many more.

 The following itinerary offers an excellent cross-section of Central Colombia, and for custom tours we can modify it to suit your needs.
 Shorter itineraries are possible and still very productive.

 If you only have less time available, it is possible to leave this tour on day 13, 14, or 15 by transferring to Pereira for a flight to Bogota, where you would spend one night before flying home.

 Day 1: Bogotá.
 The tour starts this evening in Bogotá.
 You will be transferred to a hotel in Colombia’s vibrant capital, where we will spend the first three nights.